aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/l2evpn.rst

       service routing protocols model multi-agent

+   .. note:: By default, EOS is using GateD routing process.
+Activating ArBGP is requiring a reboot.

 #.
 On **s1-leaf4**, check the following operational states before configuring EVPN constructs:

    a.
 Verify EOS MLAG operational details.